iamtsumit/bookrecommendation/README.md

 ## Requirements

 All the code is written in python 3.7 and the following packages are used:
+- flask
-- tensorflow-hub
+- gunicorn
-- tensorflow-text
+- numpy
 - scikit-learn
+- pandas
-- numpy
+- matplotlib
-- flask
+- scipy
-- beautifulsoup4
+- sklearn
 - requests
-- gunicorn